Rankings & Highlights

 - Many graduates use programs in this department to launch them into careers in adoption services, counseling, community-based social services, family law, public policy, occupational and speech therapy and social work.

-- For the last three years, our Human Development and Family Life Education students have received the Outstanding Undergraduate Paper Award from the National Council on Family Relations for their original research projects.
+- Six Human Development and Family Life Education students have received the Outstanding Undergraduate Paper Award from the National Council on Family Relations for their original research projects.

 Educational Leadership +